stanislavb/en.coven.nu/fictional/index.md

 ## The Seven Wonders

 Every Supreme of every coven has gone through the trial of The Seven Wonders and proven themselves to be the most powerful witch in their coven: able to command all seven powers of the original powers.
 Only one is chosen per trial and the other candidates are eliminated round by round.
 It is possible to die during the trials.
 You only enter the trial once in your life, if at all.
 Entering the trials can be a way to speed up the revelation of your powers but it can be a high price to pay; even if you survive the trials you cease to develop anymore powers afterwards.
-There is no knowledge avaliable to explain why this happens.
+There is no knowledge available to explain why this happens.
 Nor to explain why every recorded attempt of a witch to retake the trials has ended in death.

 ## Rituals and Crystals